Green Home Grants 2026: What Support is Available for Landlords?

 There is also a financial incentive to act here.
 Demand is there for greener homes[17], and better energy performance often leads to higher house prices and/or rents[18].

 Fortunately, many landlords already seem to be on the ball here.
-Landlords across the country are increasingly engaging with, or adopting green initiatives[22].
+Landlords across the country are increasingly engaging with, or adopting green initiatives[19].
 Millions may be forced into action too if they haven’t already started.
-Currently, only 42.3% of privately rented homes in England currently meet EPC band C or above, while 1.82million rental properties remain rated D or below, according to analysis from LandlordBuyer[23].
+Currently, 57% of homes in England would need energy efficiency improvements to meet the government’s upcoming energy performance targets[20].

 For those who still need to ready themselves for a greener future, the various grants available may prove to be of great use over the coming months.
 Where further financial support is needed however, Market Financial Solutions will be there with flexible funding to help bring their properties up to scratch.